christineyong/or-python-xplatform/README.md

 1. In your favourite terminal, descend into the `or-python-xplatform` directory you cloned.
 1. Run `bash cfg_macos_arm64.sh`.
 1. Re-start your terminal and run `conda activate or_training`.
-1. Run `pytest` to verify that everything has been installed correctly.
+1. Run `pytest` in the `or-python-xplatform` directory to verify that everything has been installed correctly.

 ## macOS on Intel Macbooks (x86-64 architecture)
 1. In your favourite terminal, descend into the `or-python-xplatform` directory you cloned.
 1. Run `bash cfg_macos_intel.sh`.
 1. Re-start your terminal and run `conda activate or_training`.
-1. Run `pytest` to verify that everything has been installed correctly.
+1. Run `pytest` in the `or-python-xplatform` directory to verify that everything has been installed correctly.

 ## Linux
 Installation on Linux is the simplest, so I have not created the scripts or instructions for installation on this OS.